ParentSquare/humanparser/README.md

 `humanparser` is a third-party library we use at Remind to parse a human name string into salutation, first name, middle name, last name, and suffix.

 ## Your Goal
-Your goal is to find the root cause of this bug, then fix it if you have time!
+Your goal is to find the root cause of the bug described below, then fix it if you have time!

 ## The Bug
 When `parseName` is called for a salutation and last name only, it is returning the last name as the first name: